mbosschaart/KiCad2JLC/README.md

 This Python script is designed to convert KiCad BOM (Bill of Materials) and POS (Component Placement) files into formats compatible with JLCPCB's requirements.
 The script supports both BOM and CPL (Component Placement List) files, and it can process one or both files depending on what is provided.

 ## Features
-- Converts KiCad BOM files to JLCPCB-compatible CSV format.
+- Converts KiCad BOM files to JLCPCB-compatible XLSX format.
-- Converts KiCad POS files to JLCPCB-compatible CSV format.
+- Converts KiCad POS files to JLCPCB-compatible XLSX format.
 - Automatically detects file types based on filename and headers.
-- Outputs the converted files as `jlcpcb_bom.csv` and `jlcpcb_cpl.csv`.
+- Outputs the converted files as `<name>_JLC.xlsx` and `<name>_JLC.xlsx`.
 - Validates the output files to ensure correctness.
-- Puts the MFg part number in the output BOM for better parts matching, but always check the final match at JLC.
+- Puts the MFg part number in the output BOM for better parts matching if its populated, but always check the final match at JLC.

 ## Requirements
 - Python 3.x